Abibubble/sorting-hat/README.md

 #### Best Practices:
 * As I avoided code libraries, I also avoided any security vulerabilities associated with those libraries.
 * Images are shown with the correct aspect ratio, as all resizing is done with percentage values instead of pixel values.
-* As the site is a quiz, it also doesn't ask for any geolocation or notification permissions.
+* As the site is a simple randomiser, it also doesn't ask for any geolocation or notification permissions.

 #### SEO:
 * I ensured the site has a relevant meta description and a relevant title.
-* All font sizes are legible on all screen sizes, and all tap targets are well sized.
+* All font sizes are legible on desktop, and all tap targets are well sized.

 ---
 ## Credits